 The psychological concept of reciprocity explains this particular truth.

-Simply put, when shoppers get free stuff (say a drink on the bartender or some delicious pickled thing at the farmer’s market), they believe they’ve been given something for nothing.
+Simply put, when shoppers get free stuff (say some delicious pickled thing at the farmer’s market, or a trial size of your bestselling tea thrown in when packing their online order), they believe they’ve been given something for nothing.

-This leaves them feeling obligated to reciprocate by buying the item in the future.
-And, voila, you’ve got a new and loyal buyer.
+This leaves them feeling obligated to reciprocate (or give back in kind) by buying the item in the future.
+And, voila, you’ve got a new and loyal buyer!

-Getting a start-up or new business off the ground has always been hard work.
+Getting a start-up or new small business off the ground can be hard work.

-It’s especially difficult these days for emerging companies to get airtime given we live in an era of information overload.
+It’s especially difficult these days for emerging eCommerce companies to get “airtime” given we live in an era of information overload.